Skip to main content

 The couple requesting to undergo heterologous fertilization treatment will follow a clinical path structured as follows:

-- Collection and freezing of the semen sample at the Igea Nursing Home and sending it to the foreign bank
+5. Collection and freezing of the semen sample at the IGEA Nursing Home and sending it to the foreign bank

-- Sending the blastocysts to the Igea Nursing Home
+10. Sending blastocysts to the IGEA Nursing Home

-- Pharmacological preparation of the recipient patient for the execution of the embryotransfer of the thawed blastocyst at the Igea Nursing Home
+11. Pharmacological preparation of the recipient patient for embryo transfer of the thawed blastocyst at the IGEA Nursing Home

 The foreign banks with which collaboration agreements have been signed comply with the quality criteria set out in national and European regulations regarding guarantees for patients, selection of donors, clinical and laboratory procedures and protocols.

-At Casa di Cura Igea we guarantee data protection and confidentiality.
-All data, including genetic information, are made anonymous so that neither the donor nor the recipient are identifiable in compliance with anonymity and privacy provisions (Legislative Decree no. 191/2007).
+At IGEA Nursing Home, we guarantee data protection and confidentiality.
+All data, including genetic information, is anonymized so that neither the donor nor the recipient can be identified, in compliance with the anonymity and privacy provisions (Legislative Decree No. 191/2007).

 Furthermore, the donor's contribution is solely of a genetic nature, in fact the gamete donor does not acquire any legal parental relationship with the unborn child and cannot assert any rights towards him or be the holder of obligations (Legislative Decree no. 191/2007).